Dental Care

 What if I choose not to do a dental cleaning?
 Are there any long-term health risks?

 When gingivitis is left untreated, the infection progresses to degrade the tooth roots and the surrounding bone.
 By that point, the degenerative changes in the tooth and its support structures cannot be reversed, and the teeth must be pulled to remove that chronic source of infection and decay.
 This damage is painful to your pet and can be detrimental to their overall health.
-Bacteria in the mouth are absorbed through damaged gums into the blood stream, and can result in kidney, liver and heart valve issues.
+Bacteria in the mouth are absorbed through damaged gums into the bloodstream and can result in kidney, liver, and heart valve issues.
 Even in older animals, the benefits of cleaning up the mouth far outweigh the risks.

 What is involved with a dental cleaning?

-Routine dental cleanings are an out-patient procedure, so you can drop your pet off with us in the morning and pick them up that same day!
+Routine dental cleanings are an outpatient procedure, so you can drop your pet off with us in the morning and pick them up that same day!
 We recommend running pre-anesthetic bloodwork to ensure that your pet is systemically healthy before going under anesthesia.
 During the procedure, the teeth are cleaned with an ultrasonic scaling tool to remove tartar from both above and below the gum line.
-We evaluate the teeth using dental x-ray’s for signs of root decay and extract any that are severely diseased.
+We evaluate the teeth using dental X-rays for signs of root decay and extract any that are severely diseased.
 Finally, polishing will smooth down the surfaces of the teeth to make them more resistant to plaque formation.
-Most patients will go home on antibiotics for a few days afterwards.
+Most patients will go home on antibiotics for a few days afterward.

 How often do my pet’s teeth need to be cleaned?